 In the last ten years, not only have I built a very good business and platform but have also adopted two kids from China, written five books, and launched a technology prize with judges from Harvard, Oxford and MIT.

 Three weeks ago, I was at Oxford meeting with world-class scientists, discussing coming revolutions in genomics, AI and quantum computing.

 We had tea at a scientist’s house.
 Afterward, he drove us to the train station and on the way, he took us down the street he lives on.
 “This is the first home of J.R.R.
 Tolkien.
 The house next to it is the one he moved into later.
 And this house over here is the home of Erwin Schrödinger, of “Schrödinger Cat,” the famous cat from quantum physics who is simultaneously alive and dead.”

 The professor said to us, “The real name of Schrödinger’s cat was Milton.
 Milton romped around in that yard over there.”

-My 13-year-old son Zander, who wants to be a physicist, totally geeked out.
+My 15-year-old son Zander, who wants to be a physicist (or maybe violinist), totally geeked out.
 We get to hang out with guys like this.